How to dye hair white blonde

 You can get bleaches with toners in (toners strip out the colour from your hair).
 That’s fine.
 It doesn’t mean you won’t need toners later, but it will help get your hair as cleanly white as possible.

-One hairdresser’s suggestion, though we’ve not tested it: Wipe off the bleach and reapply new bleach every twenty minutes (just do this a couple of times) to combat the brassiness, because bleach stops working after a bit.
+One hairdresser’s suggestion: Wipe off the bleach and re-apply new bleach every twenty minutes (just do this a couple of times) to combat the brassiness, because bleach stops working after a bit.

 If you have the money, consider going to a salon for the first bleaching to make sure it’s done as professionally and in as kind a way to your hair as possible.
 Then you can bleach the roots yourself at home as needed.